• Skip to main content

 Increase Your Productivity…by Taking a Break

 In today’s productivity-focused culture, many of us feel the need to constantly be working.
 As a result, Americans are spending more and more time in the office.
 According to recent studies, “working hours in North America and the U.K. have steadily risen in the last 20 years.
 A DIT research report found that 1 in 6 employees now work more than 60 hours a week.”
-That’s 20 hours more than the traditional “9 to 5” job would account for, or four extra hours per day for those balancing a 5 day workweek.
+That’s 20 hours more than the traditional “9 to 5” job would account for, or four extra hours per day for those balancing a 5-day workweek.

 Even during times of potential rest, we find ways to work.
-Studies suggest that over a third of all American workers anticipate eating lunch at their desk on a regular basis, and more than half of us expect to work even when we’re on vacation.
+Studies suggest that over a third of all American workers anticipate eating lunch at their desks on a regular basis, and more than half of us expect to work even when we’re on vacation.

 Despite our workaholic culture, research shows that we’re actually more productive and perform better when we take time to recharge.
 Employers at Ernst & Young found that for every additional 10 hours of vacation time an employee took, their yearly performance review improved by 8%—plus, they were more likely to stay with the company.
 Even small, daily changes can make a world of difference; night air traffic controllers who were given 40 minutes to nap during their shift exhibited improved vigilance and response times.